 Choosing an Appropriate Test Date

-Consult http://actstudent.org/regist/index.html if you require any more information about the test dates and other aspects of the ACT exam.
+Check the following website: http://actstudent.org/regist/index.html if you require any more information about the test dates and other aspects of the ACT.